 Watch this video from Dick Blick for a good colored pencil sharpening tutorial…

 Have you found a favorite sharpener for your colored pencils?
-Have you ever tried heating them, or tried another technique I haven’t mentioned?
+Do you warm them in the sun before sharpening, or have you tried another technique I haven’t mentioned?